MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/work-outlook-addin.md

 > [!NOTE]
 > You can't attach files to all records.
 This feature is available for records that use the **Attachments** FactBox, such as a vendor, customer, purchase invoice, or sales order.

-## <a name="view-a-document-from-an-email-using-the-document-view-add-in"></a>View a document from an email using the Document View add-in
+## View a document from an email using the Document View add-in

 Whether it's an email you sent or received, you can surface any [!INCLUDE[prod_short](includes/prod_short.md)] document, like the sales quote, directly in Outlook.
 From there, you can make changes and navigate to related information&mdash;just as you would from within [!INCLUDE[prod_short](includes/prod_short.md)].